haicheviet/rust-actix-crud-app/README.md

 ## API Endpoints

-The API provides endpoints for basic CRUD operations on a sample entity called Item.
-Each item has an id, name, and description.
+The API provides endpoints for basic CRUD operations on a sample entity called Post.
+Each item has an id, title, body and published.

 ### Create an Item

 ```
-Endpoint: POST /items
+Endpoint: POST /post
-Request Body: JSON object with name and description fields.
+Request Body: JSON object with title, body and optional published fields.
 ```

-### Get All Items
+### Count all public Post

 ```
-Endpoint: GET /items
+Endpoint: GET /count-post
 ```

-### Get an Item by ID
+### Get a post by ID

 ```
-Endpoint: GET /items/:id
+Endpoint: GET /post/:id
 ```

-### Update an Item
+### Publish a post

 ```
-Endpoint: PUT /items/:id
+Endpoint: PATCH /post/:id
-Request Body: JSON object with name and description fields.
 ```

-### Delete an Item
+### Delete a post

 ```
-Endpoint: DELETE /items/:id
+Endpoint: DELETE /post/:id
 ```